yydscoder/sweettooth/README.md

 3. **Image CDN:** Use responsive images with srcset
 4. **Code Splitting:** Split large JS bundles by route
 5. **Critical CSS:** Inline above-fold CSS for faster FCP

+There are recorded demonstrations which I will need to compress and upload later.